kmeaton/Pinfish_Transcriptome/README.md

 # Pinfish transcriptome and Tag-Seq read processing
 The scripts in this repository were used to assemble and annotate the transcriptome of the pinfish (_Lagodon rhomboides_) and to analyze Tag-Seq expression data from Eaton et al. (2022).

+## Updated December 2024:
+I've now re-annotated the pinfish transcriptome based newly available genomic resources for close relatives in family Sparidae.
+Scripts used for this updated annotation, and new updated files, are in the directory called updated_2024.

 ### Pinfish transcriptome assembly
 The transcriptome was assembled from raw Illumina reads, which were processed by running the following scripts on the Alabama Supercomputer as such (in this order):